uengine-oss/kubeez/README.md

 # kuber-ez
-KuberEz is an web-based tool for kubernetes manifest composition and operation tool in a visual way with minimal understanding of Yaml and CLI
+Kuber-ez is an web-based tool for kubernetes manifest composition and operation tool in a visual way that requires minimal understanding of Yaml and CLI